Reentrant Localization Transition in a Quasiperiodic Thue-Morse Chain: Origin of reentrant localization

+For the phase diagrams in Figs. \ref{fig:tum3}(a) and \ref{fig:tum3}(c), the color variable is the same as in the main text, $\eta=\log_{10} (\langle\mathrm{IPR}\rangle\langle\mathrm{NPR}\rangle)$, with eigenstate averages taken over the fixed mid-spectrum window $m/L\in[0.475,0.525]$.
+For each point $(J_2,\delta)$, we further average $\eta$ over 10 independent sequence realizations.
+To test whether the conclusions depend on this particular spectral window, Figs. \ref{fig:tum3}(b) and \ref{fig:tum3}(d) show the ensemble-averaged correlation dimension $\langle D_2\rangle_{\mathrm{ens}}$ over the entire ordered spectrum at $J_2=0.7$.
+In these panels, no eigenstate-index filtering is applied, and $D_2$ is averaged at each normalized eigenstate index over the same 10 sequence realizations.

-Figures \ref{fig:11}(a) and \ref{fig:11}(b) display the phase diagrams for the unbiased and balanced ensembles, respectively.
-Relative to the TM case main text, Fig. \ref{fig:6}.
-The sharp cusp and the reentrant “tongue” are strongly suppressed once correlations are removed.
-The unbiased ensemble shows a mostly monotonic crossover from the extended to localized regime (green) almost with no critical regions (orange) as \(\delta\) increases.
-Enforcing only the global 50/50 balance (balanced random) does not change the behavior of unbiased ensemble and does not restore the reentrant feature.
+Relative to the TM result in Fig. \ref{fig:6}, the sharp cusp and the reentrant “tongue” are strongly suppressed once correlations are removed.
+The unbiased ensemble shows a mostly monotonic crossover from the extended to localized regime (green), almost with no critical regions (orange) as \(\delta\) increases.
+Enforcing only the global 50/50 balance (balanced random) does not change the behavior of the unbiased ensemble and does not restore the reentrant feature.

-We confirmed these statements by examining average IPR and NPR at fixed $J_2$ in Fig. \ref{fig:12} (dashed lines in the figures): IPR and NPR varies smoothly with \(\delta\) for both random ensembles and shows no characteristic of reentrance.
+The full-spectrum results in Figs. \ref{fig:tum3}(b) and \ref{fig:tum3}(d) directly test whether the fixed mid-spectrum averaging window could conceal a reentrant feature elsewhere in the spectrum.
+Neither random ensemble exhibits a distinct recovery of $D_2$ analogous to the reentrant band of the TM model, either within the central interval $m/L\in[0.475,0.525]$ or at other eigenstate indices.
+The absence of reentrance in the averaged diagnostics is therefore not caused by a displacement of the reentrant states outside the selected window.

+Taken together, these comparisons show that neither the binary character of the modulation nor global sign balance is sufficient to reproduce the TM reentrant response.
+These tests establish what is insufficient, but do not by themselves identify the relevant correlations.
+We therefore turn to the structured correlations of the TM binary sign mask.
+The TM construction combines exact sign anticorrelation within each aligned pair, corresponding to its shortest dyadic scale, with a hierarchy of complemented blocks at lengths $2^p$.
+The controlled ensembles considered below separate the roles of this local pair constraint, its alignment with the SSH hopping bonds, and correlations extending to longer dyadic scales.

+To make this explicit, let \(S_m\) denote the TM word at generation \(m\).
+The sequence is generated recursively as

+where \(\mathcal{C}(S_m)\) is the complemented word obtained from \(S_m\) by interchanging the two symbols, or equivalently by changing \(+\leftrightarrow -\) in the sign representation.
+Therefore, each generation consists of the previous block followed by its complement, and the natural block lengths are

+This is the sense in which the TM modulation is dyadic: its deterministic correlations are organized over length scales that are powers of two.